tpoisot/ms_connectance_complexity/ms_conn_compl.md

 degree distributions.

 Finally, this analysis raises interesting ecological questions.
-Early analyses focusing on degree distribution argued that ecological mechanisms were responsible for the shape of the distribution [@vazquez_degree_2005;@fortuna_nestedness_2010;@williams_biology_2011].
+Early analyzes focusing on degree distribution argued that ecological mechanisms were responsible for the shape of the distribution [@vazquez_degree_2005;@fortuna_nestedness_2010;@williams_biology_2011].
 In this contribution, we show that connectance will impose a lower and higher limit